Zakichanu/Efrei-S8-Mobile-Labs/README.md

 # [Lab 3](https://github.com/Zakichanu/Efrei-S8-Mobile-Labs/tree/master/LAB3)

-Pretty basic calculator to begin with layouts and other buch of things + ProgressBar handling
+Pretty basic calculator to begin with layouts and other buch of things + ProgressBar handling AND AsyncTask for a textfield being changed while progressbar is increasing